knobs-dials/wordlists/README.md

    ...so when loading them, you may want to ignore initial lines starting with #, which is the usual way to put in comments.

 I will try to note the origin -- the name should be a hint at least -- but there are plenty of wordlists that I cannot find the origin of.

-I assume these are usable without getting into trouble.
-Unless mentioned otherwise.
+I assume those are usable without getting into trouble.

-WARNING: ...but I advise you do not incorporate them into anything serious without checking the legalities.
+WARNING: ...but I advise you do not incorporate them into anything serious without YOU checking.
 Just saying.

 There are othes that are clearly part of copyrighted software.
 I try to avoid them, but if you own the copyright for any and feel this is infringing, drop me a line, and I will try to link to them instead.